 - Teams of 2-5 students in participating areas may submit proposals

 - Proposals must be designed for implementation in the corresponding local community

 - Winning team receives $1,000 prize and $5,000 seed money to implement their idea in the spring

-- Access to virtual and live feedback from Microsoft experts
+- Access to virtual and live feedback from Microsoft and Net Impact

 - Gain greater understanding of how to assess local challenges and create a strategy to address them.
 Leverage collaborations and local resources, and gain demonstrable experience in taking an idea into a fully developed project

-- Second to third week of November - Campuses host pitch-off events
+- Third week of January: campuses host live pitch-off events

-- Spring 2020 - Winning teams implement their project idea
+- Spring 2020: winning teams implement their projects

 - What are the proposals and how will they be judged?